otanim/ga-pii-cleaner/README.md

 #### Google Cloud Console ####

 1. Read and get acquainted with the ["Creating and managing service account keys"](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) topic,
+2. Create a new service account (if there is no any).
-2. Give the service account Editor's permissions,
+3. Give that service account Editor's permissions,
-3. Enable Google Analytics's API,
+4. Enable Google Analytics's API,
-4. Export the service account json key file.
+5. Export the service account json key file.
-5. Place `serviceAccountKey.json` inside of `./src/config` folder of the project,
+6. Place `serviceAccountKey.json` inside of `./src/config` folder of the project,

 #### Google Analytics ####

-6. Set Google Analytics' tracking id as environmental variable `TRACKING_ID` (you either have to define it from your OS or set it inside of `.env` file),
+7. Set Google Analytics' tracking id as environmental variable `TRACKING_ID` (you either have to define it from your OS or set it inside of `.env` file),
-7. Add in Google Analytics' **"Admin"** settings page's **"Admin"** tab's **"View"** subtab's **"View User Management"** section the `client_email` email address of the service account.
+8. Add in Google Analytics' **"Admin"** settings page's **"Admin"** tab's **"View"** subtab's **"View User Management"** section the `client_email` email address of the service account.

 ### How to use ###